-The land that now forms the Hinchcliff Family Preserve was formerly part of a farm operated by the Burns family, who continue to own and farm neighboring land.
+The original 196 acres purchased to create the Hinchcliff Family Preserve was formerly part of a farm operated by the Burns family.
 In 1938, about 64 percent of the land within the current preserve boundary was in active agricultural use, while only 36 percent was forested.
 At that time, the farm included a full dairy operation, including the cultivation of corn and hay to feed the cows.
 Now, over 83 percent of the preserve is forested, while only 17 percent is open fields.

-The purchase and protection of the land have been made possible through broad support from the community, including a leadership gift from the Hinchcliff family, and by a grant from the New York State Office of Parks, Recreation and Historic Preservation.
+The purchase and protection of the land have been made possible through broad support from the community, including leadership gifts from the Hinchcliff family, and by a grant from the New York State Office of Parks, Recreation and Historic Preservation.
 Since acquiring the property in 2013, the Land Trust has added the trail, a parking area, scenic overlooks with benches, and an interpretive kiosk to the site.